damianflannery/vidtry/README.markdown

-vidtry: Playing Around With Video
+vidtry: This is to playback for DailyBurn video using HLS and Android Media Player (not using VideoView)
 =================================

-**THIS PROJECT IS DISCONTINUED UNTIL FURTHER NOTICE.**

 The vidtry application is an experiment in video playback using MediaPlayer instead of VideoView.
 It is also experimenting with touch events (though not gestures just yet), widgets overlaying a SurfaceView, streaming video over HTTP, and whatnot.

-This code is far from ready for prime-time.

 Usage
 -----